cirosantilli/cirosantilli.github.io/projects.md

     I have implemented some large features and several smaller improvements.

     I consider merged patches there as professional work, since it is the primary product of a profitable startup.

+-   **[Vim Markdown][]**: the owner `plasticboy` was really nice and made me a collaborator for my contributions.

+    I have started the automated test suite of the project, and coded major features like the `Toc` outline and the header mappings.

+    I check it from time to time, and make patches when I really need something, because I write in Markdown *a lot*.

+    A good language needs a good editor.

 -   **[Markdown Test Suite][]**: I have implemented the test runner a few months before CommonMark left stealth mode and killed it instantaneously.